 Are Refinance Closing Costs Tax Deductible on Rental Property?

-Posted Jan 20, 2024
+Posted Jun 28, 2024

 closing-costs-note-IS-1223251862

 Among the attributes of real estate investing that appeal to investors are the tax advantages that investors can use.
 First, the investor can deduct the costs of owning, maintaining, and operating rental property.
-The ability helps to reduce the taxes you pay on income from rental property.
+This ability helps to reduce the taxes you pay on income from rental property.
 Deductible expenses include mortgage interest, property taxes, maintenance and repairs (not improvements), marketing, and similar items.

 Second, depending on the level of your effort in managing property, you may be able to deduct passive losses.
-You must meet participation and income requirements to be eligible for these loss deductions.
+You must meet the participation and income requirements to be eligible for these loss deductions.

 How does depreciation work?